Wilson Harle Standard Terms of Engagement

 If payment to us of any invoice by you is overdue, we may:

-- Unless we have a separate arrangement with you, if an amount is overdue beyond the first day of the month following the invoice date, we will charge interest at the rate of 5% p.a. above our bank’s prevailing indicator Lending Rate.
+- Unless we have a separate arrangement with you, if an amount is overdue beyond 60 days, we will charge interest on that amount at the rate of 1.5% per month.

 You may terminate this agreement at any time.
 We may terminate this agreement in the circumstances permitted by the Rules.